-Our net tangible book value as of , or \$ per share.
-After giving effect to the sale by us of was \$ shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the offering price range on the cover page of this prospectus, and after deducting underwriting discounts and commissions, offering expenses payable by us, our as adjusted net tangible book value as of , or \$ would have been \$ per share.
+Our net tangible book value as of April 30, 2020 was \$83.0 million, or \$1.02 per share.
+After giving effect to the sale by us of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the offering price range on the cover page of this prospectus, and after deducting underwriting discounts and commissions, offering expenses payable by us, our as adjusted net tangible book value as of would have been \$ , or \$ per share.
 This amount represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in as adjusted net tangible book value of \$ per share to new investors purchasing common stock in this offering.
 We determine dilution by subtracting the as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Net tangible book value per share as of \$ Increase in net tangible book value per share attributable to this offering per share to existing investors As adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing shares in this offering \$
+Assumed initial public offering price per share \$ Net tangible book value per share as of April 30, 2020 \$ Increase in net tangible book value per share attributable to our existing stockholders As adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing shares in this offering \$

 The dilution information discussed above is illustrative only and may change based on the actual initial public offering price and other terms of this offering.
 A \$1.00 increase (decrease) in the assumed initial public offering price of our common stock would increase (decrease) our as adjusted net tangible book value per share after this offering by \$ per share and increase (decrease) the dilution to new investors by \$ per share, in each case assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) our as adjusted net tangible book value by approximately \$ per share and decrease (increase) the dilution to new investors by approximately \$ per share, in each case assuming the assumed initial public offering price of \$ per share of common stock remains the same, and after deducting underwriting discounts and commissions and offering price of \$ per share of common stock remains the same, and after deducting underwriting discounts and commissions and offering expenses payable by us.
+Similarly, each increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) our as adjusted net tangible book value by approximately \$ per share and decrease (increase) the dilution to new investors by approximately \$ per share, in each case assuming the assumed initial public offering price of \$ per share of common stock remains the same, and after deducting underwriting discounts and commissions and offering expenses payable by us.